Federal Wire Fraud Defense Attorney in Los Angeles

 If you lie to a federal agent, making a false statement to a federal agent is a crime in of itself.
 Don’t do it.
 Even if you are only a witness in a wire fraud case, even if you truly had nothing to do with it, call an experienced federal criminal defense lawyer.

 If you are concerned that you may have been more involved in wire fraud or conspiracy to commit wire fraud or if you have been accused of being actually involved in a federal mail fraud conspiracy, the Law Offices of Jerod Gunsberg will stand with you in defending the charges in any federal court anywhere in the United States.
-Contact us at (323) 633-3423 or via this secure contact form.
+Contact us at (323) 633-3423 or via the secure contact form on this page.
+Help is available 24 hours a day, 7 days a week.